mecid/mecid.github.io/_posts/2021-03-10-mastering-swiftui-previews.md

 ![preview-debug](/public/preview1.png)

-We declare the *ContentView_Previews* struct that conforms to *PreviewProvider*.
-The only requirement of *PreviewProvider* protocol is the static previews calculated property.
+We declare the *ContentView_Previews* struct that conforms to *PreviewProvider* protocol.
+The only requirement of *PreviewProvider* protocol is the static *previews* calculated property.
 In this property, you should return the view that you want to preview.
 You can preview more than one view by placing them in previews property.

 ```swift
 struct ContentView_Previews: PreviewProvider {